Registered retirement savings plan: Contributing

-Contributing and deducting are two different things.
-Contributions are usually deducted from taxable income in the same tax year but may be held for future use.
+Any resident of Canada who filed a tax return for the year prior to the year of the contribution, can contribute to an RRSP, up until December 31 of the year in which the RRSP annuitant (holder) turns 71.
+Contributions and deductions are two different things.
+Contributions are usually deducted from taxable income in the same tax year but may be deferred by the annuitant to future years.
 Because Canada has a progressive tax system, taxes are reduced at the individual's highest marginal rate.
-For individuals who always claim the same deduction amount as their yearly contribution, their maximum contribution is the 'deduction limit' calculated by the CRA.
+For individuals who always claim the same deduction amount as their yearly contribution, their maximum contribution is the 'deduction limit' calculated by the Canada Revenue Agency.

 The 'deduction limit' is a running total calculated for the next year and printed on every notice of assessment or reassessment, provided the taxpayer is aged 71 years or younger.
 It is reduced by tax deductions claimed and increased by the year's contribution limit, minus any pension adjustment (PA) and past service pension adjustment (PSPA), plus pension adjustment reversals (PAR).

 Since 1991, contribution limits are calculated at 18% of the prior year's reported earned income (from employment or self-employment), up to a maximum.
 The maximum has been rising as shown in the table below.
 Since 2010 it is indexed to the annual increase in the average wage.

 While it is possible to contribute more than the contributor's deduction limit, it is generally not advised as any amount $2,000 over the deduction limit is subject to a significant penalty tax removing all benefits (1% per month on the overage amount).

-RRSP contributions within the first 60 days of the tax year (which may or may not be the calendar year) must be reported on the previous year's return, according to the Income Tax Act.
-Such contributions may also be used as deduction for the previous tax year.
+RRSP contributions can be made up until and including the 60th day following December 31 of the tax year of the contribution.
+For example, contributions for the 2023 tax year can be made up until and including February 29, 2024.
+Unused contributions carry forward until December 31 in the year the annuitant reaches 71 years of age, at which point the unused contributions are cancelled.

 Prior to 1991, contribution limits were calculated at 20% of the prior year's reported earned income, up to a maximum of $7,500 for taxfilers without an employer-sponsored registered pension plan, or $3,500 for taxfilers who had an employer-sponsored registered pension plan.
 Furthermore, any unused portion of the contribution limit could not be held for future use, and was therefore lost forever if not contributed before the 60 first days of the year.